 The Super Bowl has come to South Florida, and the Lombardi Trophy isn’t the only thing on the line!
 A new initiative called “Super Coral Play” has been formally announced as part of the Super Bowl week of events.
 In honor of the length of a football field, special divers will work to plant 100 yards of new coral to restore our damaged reef.
-These “100 yards of hope” will be part of a year-long project focused on studying and reparing the reef, which is essential to our South Florida environment and economy.
-You can learn more about the coral reef initatives at
+These “100 yards of hope” will be part of a year-long project focused on studying and repairing the reef, which is essential to our South Florida environment and economy.
+You can learn more about the coral reef initiatives at

 Citizen Science Opportunity

 Calling all citizen scientists!
 If you care about the quality of our night sky and want to get hands-on with science in your community, we need your input with the Sky Quality Monitoring Program!
 This program is designed to give us readings on reducing light pollution over time.
 All you need is a smartphone to take pictures and submit observations!

 A look at how sky quality information gets incorporated using your smartphone!